zulip/zulip/zerver/webhooks/zabbix/doc.md

     the exact path might differ depending on your environment.
 Make sure the script is executable by your Zabbix environment.

-1. Go to your Zabbix Web Interface, and click **Administration**.
+1. Go to your Zabbix web interface, and click **Administration**.
 Click on **Media Types**, and click **Create Media Type**.

 1. Set **name** to a name of your choice, such as `Zulip`.
 Set **type** to **Script**,